 Accordingly, our Foundation is dedicated to the eradication of each and every type of cancer.
 When the Foundation was first established in the pre-computer days of 1958, it initially created a manual cancer registry at Salem Hospital in Massachusetts so that doctors and staff could review relevant medical information about other patients with similar cancers who had passed through that facility.
 Later, it was decided to “invest in people” instead of technology.
 In 1966, under Fritz’s guidance, and with the help of Harvard Medical School, we started to fund cancer related research by 3rd year medical students at Harvard Medical School.
 At the beginning, we were only able to fund one researcher annually.
 But, by 1979, we were able to fund two researchers each year.
 Next, the Foundation established an annual Distinguished Speaker in Cancer Research Series, which was only discontinued when we started to fund two M.D./Ph.D cancer researchers at Boston University’s School of Medicine every year in addition to the Harvard researchers.

 In 2002, the Karin Grunebaum Chair in Cancer Research was established at the Boston University School of Medicine.
 This Chair, the first of its kind, is intended to be cross-disciplinary, so that cancers of whatever type can be properly studied and hopefully eradicated.
 In 2004, Dr. Douglas Faller, M.D., Ph.D., a Trustee of the Foundation and Head of the Boston University Cancer Center was selected to this Chair.
+Dr. Faller resigned the Chair in 2016 (but remained a member of the Foundation's Board of Trustees).
+In 2019 Professor Julie Palmer, Sc.D and MPH, was named the second holder of the Chair, and subsequently elected to the Foundation's Board of Trustees.

 In 2005 the Foundation welcomed Massachusetts General Hospital to the Karin Grunebaum family of supported institutions – sponsoring clinical 2-year post-graduate surgical research Fellowships at the world-renowned pancreatic cancer laboratory of former Trustee Dr. Andrew Warshaw – the hospital’s Surgeon-in-Chief.